kurtn718/CS7641/assignment3/README.txt

 The file clustering.py contains all the code to run the Cluster experiments

+The file dim_reduction.py contains all the code to run the Dimensionality Reduction experiments

+The file neural_network.py contains all the code to run the Neural Network experiments

 To run these, executing something like python3 ./clustering.py from the terminal should be sufficient.
 The author executed the code in these python scripts in the Pycharm IDE.